 Serializerscome in several flavors in Axon Framework and are used for various things.
 Currently, you can choose between the

-JacksonSerializerto serialize messages (commands/queries/events), tokens, snapshots and sagas in an Axon application.
+JacksonSerializerto serialize messages (commands/queries/events), tokens, snapshots, deadlines and sagas in an Axon application.

 ConfigurationAPI allows you to define default,

 eventserializers, which lead to the following object-serialization break down:

 Serializeris in charge of (de)serializing event message payload and metadata.
 Events are typically stored in an event store for a long period of time.
 This is the main driver for choosing the event serializer implementation.